 “The only movement within our culture which partly has, and partly should have, some understanding of these aspirations for such enlightenment is psychotherapy” – Carl Jung

 If a large part of our brains is dedicated to the subconscious and we are only aware of the significantly smaller conscious percentage, then how well do we really know ourselves and how much of what we do is actually a ‘free’ decision?
-I recently went to a performance by the incredible philosopher, psychologist, mentalist and illusionist Derren Brown, which seemed to visibly illustrate this point.
+I recently went to a performance by the illusionist Derren Brown, which seemed to visibly illustrate this.
 At the end of some of his shows, Brown occasionally reveals some of the subliminal queues he has used throughout the sequence and the way in which these subsequently affect the thoughts and actions of his unsuspecting participants.
-This is something that the media and advertising industry understand and exploit all to well, often to our detriment.
+This is something that the media and advertising industry understand and exploit all too well.

 Silence and Science

 There is still a lot of stigma attached to mental health, especially when it comes to seeking formal assistance.
-The predominant view is that one should be made to wait until the final straw has irreparably broken the camel’s back before seeking such help, yet prevention is always simpler and more effective than cure.
+The predominant approach is usually that one should be made to wait until the final straw has irreparably broken the camel’s back before seeking serious intervention, yet prevention is always simpler and more effective than cure.
 If you feel put-off such techniques because you have a fear of being ‘boxed’ or ‘labelled’, then take solace in the key message of a clinical psychiatry rotation – insight is easily one of the most defining features of a good prognosis.

 It’s not just our minds that benefit, mind and body are closely interlinked and maintaining a healthy mind has a trickle down effect, especially with regards to lowering stress.
 It’s socially acceptable to go to the gym to physically train your body, or enlist the help of a personal trainer to demonstrate how to do this effectively.
 Why then is it still less common for us to enlist the help of someone who can help us adequately train our minds?
 I would argue that this is just as important for the population at large, if not more so.
 Marrying elements of ancient wisdom with current evidence from modern science seems the best method we have of doing so.